-- 1. Alerts generated by one or more false surface-radar targets that the system has interpreted as real tracks and placed into safety logic. - 2.
-Alerts in which the safety logic software did not perform correctly, based upon the design specifications and the current set of Safety Logic parameters. - 3.
-The alert is generated by surface radar targets caused by moderate or greater precipitation. - c.
+- 1. Alerts generated by one or more false surface radar or cooperative surveillance targets, that the ASDE system has interpreted as real tracks and placed into Safety Logic. - 2.
+Alerts in which the Safety Logic System did not perform correctly, based upon the design specifications and Safety Logic parameters. - 3.
+Alerts generated by surface radar targets caused by moderate or greater precipitation. - c.
 NUISANCE ALERT- An alert in which one or more of the following is true: - 1.
 The alert is generated by a known situation that is not considered an unsafe operation, such as LAHSO or other approved operations. - 2.
-The alert is generated by inaccurate secondary radar data received by the Safety Logic System. - 3.
-One or more of the aircraft involved in the alert is not intending to use a runway (for example, helicopter, pipeline patrol, non-Mode C overflight, etc.). - d.
-VALID NON-ALERT- A situation in which the safety logic software correctly determines that an alert is not required, based upon the design specifications and the current set of Safety Logic parameters. - e.
-INVALID NON-ALERT- A situation in which the safety logic software did not issue an alert when an alert was required, based upon the design specifications.
+The alert is generated by inaccurate cooperative surveillance data received by the Safety Logic System. - 3.
+One or more of the aircraft involved in the alert is not intending to use a runway/taxiway (helicopter, pipeline patrol, non-Mode C overflight, etc.). - d.
+VALID NON-ALERT- A situation in which the Safety Logic System correctly determines that an alert is not required, based upon the design specifications and Safety Logic parameters.

+e.
+INVALID NON-ALERT- A situation in which the Safety Logic System did not issue an alert when an alert was required, based upon the design specifications and Safety Logic parameters.